top of page

 Choosing the Right PTAC System

-When selecting a PTAC unit, consider:
+When selecting a PTAC unit, consider the following factors:

 • Room size (BTU rating) – Match the unit’s capacity to the square footage of the space.